mathieucaroff/vivaldiSourceUpdater/README.md

 ### Daily source check

-Every day, the script checks for new source archives on [vivaldi.com/source](https://vivaldi.com/source/) that aren't yet in ric2b's repository.
+Every day, GitHub runs a script which checks for new source archives on [vivaldi.com/source](https://vivaldi.com/source/) that aren't yet in ric2b's repository.

 If new archives are found, the script:

-1. Allocates a high-performance cloud server
+1. Allocates a high-performance cloud server at Digital Ocean
 2. Downloads and extracts the archives
 3. Shallow-clones the latest commit from the GitHub repository
 4. Adds each archive as a commit and creates tags
 5. Pushes changes to GitHub
-6. Requests its own deletion through the GitHub API
+6. Requests its own deletion through the Digital Ocean API

 ### Daily security instance deletion